 With a surface area of just over 1,000 square kilometres, the Koroška statistical region is the third smallest region by area.
 It is also the third smallest region in terms of population.
-In 2020, about 71,000 people lived here, which is 3% of total Slovenia's population or similar to Posavska.
+In 2021, a little less than 71,000 people lived here, which is 3.4% of total Slovenia's population.
 With 68 people per square kilometre, this region was one of the least densely populated regions in the country.
-Only in this region was total increase, i.e. the sum of natural increase and net migration, in 2020 negative (-1.6 per 1,000 population).
-The share of foreign nationals was 5.0%, the second lowest among regions.
-It was lower only in Pomurska, namely 2.2%.
-65% of children born in the region in 2020 were born to unmarried mothers, which was the second highest share.
-The share of population (25–64 years) with tertiary education was the fourth lowest here (19.8%).
-The number of students per 1,000 population (37) was slightly lower than the national average.
-With eight graduates per 1,000 population, the region was first together with Goriška.
+The share of foreign nationals was 5.5%, the second lowest among regions.
+It was lower only in Pomurska, namely 2.5%.
+70% of children born in the region in 2021 were born to unmarried mothers, which was the highest share.
+The share of population over 14 years old with tertiary education was here one of the lowest (20.3%).
+The number of students per 1,000 population (35) was slightly lower than the national average.
+In the region there were eight graduates per 1,000 population.

 In 2021, inhabitants of this region assessed general satisfaction with their life with the average score, i.e. 7.7 (out of 10), which is the same as the national average.
 16.2% of people lived with incomes below the at-risk-of-poverty threshold, which is the second highest share at regional level.
 However, this region had the lowest share of people living in dwellings with too few rooms for the number of household members: 4.6%, 6.3 percentage points lower than the national average.
 As many as 82% of households considered their dwelling to be in good condition (i.e. they had no problems with leaking roofs, damp walls or foundations, or rot in window frames or floors).